I am a Mdewakanton Dakota rights activist with several

 I recognize the historic and sacred cultural significance of the Wakan River to the seven tribes of

-state area, including Minnesota, South Dakota, North Dakota and Nebraska.
+state area, including Minnesota, South Dakota, North Dakota and Nebraska, as well as in Canada.

-I am on a sacred mission to help revitalize all of the Dakota Nation's tribes - by raising
+I am on a sacred mission to help revitalize the Oceti Sakowin - by raising

-awareness of the their sacred heritage on the headwaters
+awareness of their sacred heritage on the headwaters

-powder - the last remaining Mille Lacs Dakota Tribe (the Mdewakantons) from their sacred homeland
+and gun powder, the last remaining Mille Lacs Dakota tribe (the Mdewakantons) from their sacred homeland

 residence in the Mille Lacs area, where they remain

-of the Wakan River all of the Dakota Nation's
+of the Wakan River all of the Oceti Sakowin Nation's

 tribes lost a sacred connection and relationship with their heritage in the Mille Lacs area.
 I